 Although the names of the post offices weren’t provided, earlier this year, a Mount Pleasant, South Carolina, postal worker contacted a local newspaper, The Daily Tribune, and alerted them about a potential asbestos problem at the W. Alabama Street location.
 According to the story, the complaint was submitted after a number of workers began experiencing respiratory illnesses and chronic coughing.

-Local postmaster Cindy Anderson responded to the complaint, and indicated that she conducted a 6-month investigation.
+Local postmaster Cindy Anderson responded to the complaint.
+She stated she conducted a 6-month investigation.
 After signing a form indicating that she understood that post office building was identified as containing asbestos, she added,

 “I conducted my 6-month inspection.
 I have identified damaged tiles.
 I have been in contact with Dallas Safety.
 We have temporarily repaired tiles as instructed by Dallas safety.
 I have reported to facility for landlord to repair.”

-The after the newspaper questioned the post office about potential asbestos exposures, the post office workers were reportedly required to watch a video on the hazards of asbestos, as well as warnings that they should never talk to the media about any asbestos issues.
+The newspaper questioned the post office about potential asbestos exposures.
+The post office workers were reportedly required to watch a video on the hazards of asbestos, as well as warnings that they should never talk to the media about any asbestos issues.